quinnwong31/RiskReturnAnalysis/README.md

 # Risk-Return Analysis
 ## Description

-The Risk-Return Analysis notebook provides examples of how one can use different statistical metrics, such as mean, standard deviation, variance, covariance and beta to analyze the performance and risk-return ration of different funds.
+The Risk-Return Analysis notebook provides examples of how one can use different statistical metrics, such as mean, standard deviation, Sharpe ratio, variance, covariance and beta to analyze the performance and risk-return ration of different funds.
 Python and its ecosystem provides several technologies, such as Jupyter, Python, pandas and numpy, to perform risk-return analysis on different investments.
 In this example, we will be reviewing historical net asset value (NAV) data for four different funds and the S&P 500 Index.
 The four funds that we are analyzing are:

 - Soros Fund Management LLC
 - Paulson & Co.Inc